-Majority Of People On Crowded Beaches Are People Taking Photos Of Crowded Beaches, New Data Shows
+Majority Of People On Crowded Beaches Are Daily Mail Photographers, New Data Shows

-More than 85% of all people on Australia’s packed beaches and parks are people taking pictures of Australia’s packed beaches and parks, it has been revealed.
+More than 85% of all people on Australia’s packed beaches and parks are Daily Mail and Channel 7 photographers taking pictures of Australia’s packed beaches and parks, it has been revealed.

 Thousands of Australians have expressed their outrage at images of beachgoers ignoring social distancing laws.
 But analysis shows that most of those people are in the images themselves, taking photos of other photographers ignoring social distancing rules, who themselves are taking photos of other photographers ignoring social distancing rules.